betaflight/betaflight.com/docs/development/CodingStyle.md

 (the options for these commands can be tuned more to comply even better)

-Note: These tools are not authorative.
+Note: These tools are not authoritative.
 Sometimes, for example, you may want other columns and line breaks so it looks like a matrix.

 Note2: The Astyle settings have been tested and will produce a nice result.
 Many files will be changed, mostly to the better but maybe not always, so use with care.